panickervinod/openapphack-d8/README.md

 - Offline update of code to code hosting platforms after the hackathon
 - Publish event updated end of an event.
 - Can be Deployed to OpenAppHackRPis
+-
+Please note this project is in Active Development.